cyberandy/image-captioning/README.md

 This script uses **Python** with the Microsoft Computer Vision API (provided as part of the [Microsoft Cognitive Services](https://www.microsoft.com/cognitive-services)) to generate meta description for images stored on a WordPress website.
 You will need an API key from Microsoft and the export of your WordPress Media Library that can be done using the WordPress Export Tool.
 The result is a CSV file containing the URL of the image, the title of the image, the proposed description for the image and a confidence score.
 The script will skip the analysis if the description is already present in your media library.

-Here is an example generated with the same code: the description, in this case, is written on the image.
+Here is an example generated with the same code (you will also find a Jupyter Notebook to run quick tests in this repo): the description, in this case, is written on the image.

 <img src="img/sample1.png" width="400">